srysis/my_web_page_react/README.md

 ## Portfolio

-Currently, it has eight projects, four of which are replicas of existing templates.
+Currently, it features five self-made projects and four 'training' project which are mostly replicas of existing web-page templates.
-Other four are my own ideas:
+Self-made projects include:

 + A mini-encyclopedia about my favorite characters
 + Image gallery
 + A simple JSON editor
 + A 'proof-of-concept' online-shop
++ A full-stack forum

 ## What it was written in?

-It was written using React.js framework with 'SCSS' for CSS preprocessing and 'React-Router' for client-side routing.
+It was written using React.js framework with React-Router for client-side routing.
+For styles it uses vanilla CSS3.

 ## How to see the results?